craftcms/docs/docs/3.x/dev/tags.md

 ```

 ::: tip
-This tag works identically to the [namespace](filters.md#namespace) filter, except that it will call <api:craft\web\View::setNamespace()> at the beginning, so any PHP code executed within it can be aware of what the nested IDs will become.
+This tag works identically to the [namespace](filters.md#namespace) filter, except that it will call <craft3:craft\web\View::setNamespace()> at the beginning, so any PHP code executed within it can be aware of what the nested IDs will become.
 :::

 ## `nav`